Harshinisri-D/MediTrain_AI/README.md

 Meditrain AI is a chatbot system designed to simulate patient interactions, allowing newly graduated doctors to practice and improve their communication skills with patients.
 By acting as a virtual patient, Meditrain AI provides a realistic and diverse range of scenarios to help doctors build confidence and empathy in a controlled environment.

-## Working Link
+##🤖 Working Link
-You can check out the live version of the project here: [Visit the live demo](https://meditrainai1.onrender.com)
+You can check out the live version of the project here: [Visit the live demo](https://meditrain-ai-1-zl6y.onrender.com)

-## Features
+## 🌟Features

 - Simulates a realistic patient experience by dynamically varying medical complaints.
 - Responds in conversational language suitable for basic medical knowledge.